nathanroark/previous-nathanroark.com/src/content/albums/heavensouls-x-stickerbush-darkskin-n****s-with-lightskin-problems.md

 #### i am not your savior (feat.
 Kelly Garlick)

 - Loud, distored, beautiful sythns toward then end that are very pretty.

+#### bitch gimme my kicks back

+- Amazing intro, goes into serveral more great riffs and jams.